Follow us on networks

 Probiotic supplementation for microbiota and fertility

-There are many types of probiotics, with many types of specific strains and with many types of dosages.
+There are many types of probiotics, with many types of specific strains and with many types of dosage.
 You have to be careful, and for this reason we recommend the supervision of a therapist, since taking probiotics at the wrong time could generate a bacterial imbalance and be counterproductive.

-There are oral intimate probiotics, with a more systemic impact, and vaginal probiotics.
+exist oral intimate probiotics, with a more systemic impact, and vaginal probiotics.
 Both can be taken as complementary treatment to antibiotics in case of significant pathogenic colonization.
 Or they can also be taken with some regularity as a form of prevention.

-Once the date for embryo transfer is close, it is recommended to use only the oral probiotics and let the body maintain its own balance in the vaginal flora without intervening so directly in the area.
+Once the date for embryo transfer is approaching, it is recommended to use only the oral probiotics and let the body maintain its own balance in the vaginal flora without intervening so directly in the area.

-In the case of men, they should choose a type of probiotic with more varied strains and in oral tablets.
+In the case of men, They should choose a type of probiotic with more varied strains and in oral tablets.

 Prebiotic supplementation for a healthy microbiota